 A seborrheic keratosis is a skin growth that often looks like a mole, wart, or skin cancer.
 If you're concerned about suspicious moles, count on skin cancer specialists Ali Hendi, MD.
 They evaluate unusual skin growths and offer in-office treatments for both noncancerous seborrheic keratosis and skin cancer.
 We proudly serve the Washington, DC/DMV and the surrounding areas including: Bethesda, Silver Spring, Rockville, Potomac, PG County, Baltimore County, Arlington, Mclean, Tysons Corner, Vienna, Chantilly, Alexandria, and Fairfax.
-Call the office in Chevy Chase, Maryland, or book a consultation online for a medical evaluation of your seborrheic keratosis.
+Call the office in Chevy Chase, Maryland for a medical evaluation of your seborrheic keratosis.

 A seborrheic keratosis is the most common noncancerous tumor in older adults.
 Seborrheic keratosis aren't contagious and are generally harmless.
 Some of these growths may itch, but they're not usually painful.